vitormrts/si-each-usp/README.md

-# data-structures
+# SI EACH USP
-A repository with the incredible data structures used in programming.
+Repository with some of the academic disciplines from the curriculum of the Information Systems course at EACH USP.